vincecampanale/blog/_posts/2017-04-08-map-and-filter.markdown

 }
 {% endhighlight %}

-By passing this function as a reducer to `.forEach()`, we run it on every element in the array.
+By passing this function as an iterator to `.forEach()`, we run it on every element in the array.

 {% highlight javascript %}